matehat/brewer.js/formula/readme.md

     pointed to by the access path of `<project name>/<prefix>`.
 Otherwise, it specifies the file pointed by `<project name>`.
 Without the `prefix` option, this is equivalent to the `@main` directive.

-  For some really simple formulae, the `@exports` directive can be of another form, which is :
+  For some really simple formulae, the `@exports` directive can be of another form, which is:

 ```coffeescript
   @exports <type>, <option>